static-frame/static-frame-ftgu/README.md

-# static-frame-ftgu
+# StaticFrame from the Ground Up

-StaticFrame from the Ground Up
+A Jupyter notebook tutorial for getting started with StaticFrame.